 A baroque-pop troubadour who merges cabaret flair with operatic ambition, crafting lush, emotionally raw songs about love, loss, and family.

-Rufus Wainwright entered the world as musical aristocracy, the son of folk singers Loudon Wainwright III and Kate McGarrigle, but he forged a path entirely his own.
-From his self-titled 1998 debut, he announced himself as a songwriter of grand, theatrical ambition, his voice a soaring, tremulous instrument that wrapped around elaborate piano arrangements and lyrics dripping with wit and longing.
-Wainwright's music is a glorious anachronism, drawing from Tin Pan Alley, opera, French chanson, and 70s singer-songwriter introspection to create something timeless.
-He has never shied from scale, composing two full-length operas and setting all of Shakespeare's sonnets to music.
+Rufus Wainwright released his self-titled 1998 debut, announcing himself as a songwriter of grand, theatrical ambition.
+Born in 1973 to folk singers Loudon Wainwright III and Kate McGarrigle, he forged a path entirely his own.
+His voice is a soaring, tremulous instrument that wraps around elaborate piano arrangements and lyrics dripping with wit and longing.
+His music draws from Tin Pan Alley, opera, French chanson, and 70s singer-songwriter introspection.
+He has composed two full-length operas and set all of Shakespeare's sonnets to music.
 His personal life, including struggles with addiction and the joy of founding his own family, is woven intimately into his art.
-Wainwright stands as a singular figure in contemporary music, a romantic who believes in the transformative power of a beautifully sung, extravagantly arranged melody.

 1965–1980